 If your performance has been affected, your employer should work with you to address the issues and help you to improve.

-There have been cases of unfair dismissal – in Merchant v British Telecommunications the Employment Tribunal found a dismissal to be both unfair and discriminatory because the employer failed to investigate the effects of the menopause on the employee’s performance.
+There have been cases of unfair dismissal – in Merchant vs British Telecommunications, the employment tribunal found a dismissal to be both unfair and discriminatory because the employer had failed to investigate the effects of the menopause on the employee’s performance.

 In order that women start talking more openly – or even privately with a trusted colleague – employers must normalise menopause in the workplace.

 Firms must understand that being menopause savvy is critical to:

 - improving employee engagement and productivity